UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UCF's games this season have gone over 56.5 points six of 10 times.

-- UConn's games have gone over 56.5 points in three of nine chances this season.
+- UCF and its opponents have gone over the current 55.5-point total in seven of 10 games this season.

+- Saturday's total is 8.2 points higher than the combined 47.3 PPG average of the two teams.

-- The two teams combine to average 47.3 points per game, 9.2 less than the over/under in this contest.
+- The 64 points per game these two squads have allowed to opponents this season are 8.5 more than the 55.5 total in this contest.

-- This contest's total is 7.5 points fewer than the 64 these two squads combine to give up per game in 2021.

-- Knights games this season feature an average total of 61.4 points, a number 4.9 points higher than Saturday's over/under.

 UCF Stats and Trends

-- In UCF's 10 games this year, it has three wins against the spread.

-- This season, the Knights won ATS in their only game as a favorite of 30.5 points or more.
+- The Knights covered the spread in their only game when favored by 30.5 points or more.

-- UCF's games this year have hit the over on six of 10 set point totals (60%).
+- UCF's games this year have gone over the total in six out of 10 opportunities (60%).

-- UCF is 2-0 against the spread and 2-0 overall this season when the team scores more than 36.8 points.
+- When UCF puts up more than 36.8 points, it is 2-0 against the spread and 2-0 overall.

-- When UCF piles up more than 441.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- UCF is 1-1 against the spread and 2-0 overall when the team churns out over 441.3 yards.

-- The Knights have turned the ball over two more times (14 total) than the Huskies have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for UCF at SISportsbook.